 Deciding on breast lift surgery

-Your surgeon will want to do a physical examination and assess whether you’re suitable for surgery.
+Your surgeon will need to examine your breasts and assess whether you’re suitable for surgery.
 They may ask to take some photos of your breasts for your records.
 You’ll be offered a chaperone before any physical examination.
 Depending on your age, you may be advised to have a mammogram to check for any signs of breast cancer before going ahead with surgery.

 You’ll have some time to think about your decision before committing to surgery.